 Helping students understand they can actually control the quality of their thinking is crucial for being successful in school and throughout life.
-When students understand the value of the 9 Traits of Critical Thinking™ and how each trait can enhance thinking, they can become more alert to the traits within themselves and others.
+When students understand what critical thinking is, the value of the 9 Traits of Critical Thinking™ and how each trait can enhance thinking, they can become more alert to the traits within themselves and others.
 The previous posting in this blog series presented a brief overview about the 9 Traits of Critical Thinking™.
 This post features the critical thinking trait adapt.

 I adjust my actions and strategies to accomplish tasks.